GW-SHC/c_bootstrap/FAQ.md

 Again:  Why?
 Because you want to better use memory.

-12/19/14

-Some questions that have been asked in person but should be written so all can see.

-6. What are the main factors that affect speed?
+## What are the main factors that affect speed?
-7. C commands to access more compiler warnings?
+## C commands to access more compiler warnings?